 Angioplasty and stent, now more commonly referred to as percutaneous coronary intervention (PCI), involves inserting a catheter (a thin flexible tube) with a balloon and stent on the end.
 The catheter is usually inserted into a blood vessel in your arm or leg and guided up to where a coronary artery is narrowed by plague.
 Once in place, the balloon inflates to open the artery, the stent (mesh tubing) is left in the artery to keep it open, and the catheter is removed.
 PCI helps to improve blood flow to the heart.

 Ablation is a procedure used to treat abnormal heart rhythms or arrhythmias.
 During this procedure, abnormal heart tissue that is causing an arrhythmia is destroyed.
 Most ablations are performed by inserting a catheter into the heart.
 First, the exact cause of the abnormal heart rhythm will be located, and then another catheter will be inserted that will destroy the abnormal tissue with electrical energy.
 Scar tissue will form where the tissue was destroyed, stopping the abnormal tissue from causing the arrhythmia.
-In some situations, ablation is done surgically.
-For this procedure, small incisions are made in the areas of the heart that are producing the abnormal heart rhythm.
+In some situations, although less commonly, ablation is done surgically.
+With the Cox-Maze procedure, small incisions are made in the areas of the heart that are producing the abnormal heart rhythm.
 The incisions are stitched up and scar tissue forms where the incisions are made, stopping the abnormal heart rhythm.
+Newer methods of surgical ablation do not require incisions to be made.

 Implantable cardioverter defibrillators (ICDs) are similar to pacemakers but are used to control dangerously slow or fast heart rates that can lead to sudden death or cardiac arrest.
 ICDs monitor how the heart is beating and deliver electrical impulses when needed to stop an abnormal heart rhythm.
 ICDs have leads and a computerized device and can be implanted through a vein or surgically.